turingschool/curriculum/source/projects/contact_manager.markdown

 ### Companies and Email Addresses

-You've done it for phone numbers, now go through the whole process to make email addresses work for companies as well.
+You've done it for phone numbers, now go through the whole process to make email addresses work for companies.

+Start with the model spec for Company that says that the company responds with its created email addresses.

-Start with the model specs for Company, and then implement the polymorphism for `EmailAddress` to make it work.
+Then implement the polymorphism for `EmailAddress` to make it work.

 Don't freak out if a bunch of tests are failing, just pick a single spec file and run the specs for that file, ignoring all the others.
 Get one test passing at a time.

 If it helps, add a `pending` declaration to all the failing specs and then remove one `pending` declaration at a time.

 Once you're green, add integration tests for email addresses to the `company_view_spec.rb`.
-Edit and add to the views and controllers to make it all work.
+Deal with one spec at a time until everything works.

 That's TDD for you.
 Now before you take a nap, poke around in the web interface.
 I think we've got everything working.